marick/lens2/mostly_words/tutorial01-pointers.md

 ```

 ... and `Lens.at` is a function-making (or "higher order")
 function.
-I'm going to give such higher-order functions the kinda ugly
+I'm going to give such higher-order functions the name "lens
-name "lens makers".
+makers".
+It's kind of an ugly name, but it's important to remember the
+difference between a lens function and the function that makes it.

 Except when you're writing a new lens from scratch, your code never
 calls a lens function directly.
 Instead, your code passes the lens to